Preparing squeezed, cat and GKP states with parity measurements: Physical system

 represent projectors into the subspaces with even/odd parity, respectively.
 Parity measurements are routinely performed in spin-boson systems, where the bosonic mode is coupled to a two-level (qubit) degree of freedom \cite{LutterbachPRL97,Vlastakis2013,blais2021circuit,von2022parity}.
 In such platforms, the interaction is described by the Jaynes-Cummings model

 where $ \omega_a $ is the frequency of the bosonic mode, $ \omega_0$ is the frequency of the qubit, and $ g $ is the qubit-boson coupling rate.
-In the dispersive regime ($ \Delta \gg |g| $) and rotating frame of the phonon, the effective Hamiltonian reads
+In the dispersive regime ($ \Delta \gg |g| $) and putting the boson and qubit in the rotating frame with frequency $ \omega_a $, the effective Hamiltonian reads